Feedback – 5 Tips on Giving Effective Employee Feedback

-We all need feedback and most of us have received it, but do you know how to give feedback in a way to get the best results?
-Her are 5 useful strategies for getting the most out of a feedback session with a staff member.
+We all need feedback and most of us have received it.
+But do you know how to give feedback in a way to get the best results?
+Here are 5 useful strategies for getting the most out of a feedback session with your tutor.

 1. Throw out the Sandwich

-The idea of giving a compliment, then feedback and finishing with a compliment really does not work.
-The Kiss, Slap, Kiss technique as it is also known runs the risk of your all important feedback falling on deaf ears.
-People tend to remember the first and last things you say and many will know what you are up to and just think you’re fake!
+The idea of you giving a compliment, then feedback and finishing with a compliment really does not work.
+Consequently, The Kiss, Slap, Kiss technique as it is also known runs the risk of your important feedback falling on deaf ears.
+That is to say people tend to remember the first and last things you say and many will know what you are up to!

 “I have some negative feedback to give you.
 I’ll start with some positive feedback to relax you, and then give you the negative feedback, which is the real purpose of our meeting.
 I’ll end with more positive feedback so you won’t be so disappointed or angry at me when you leave my office.”

 Right – See where we’re going?
 It’s old fashioned and ineffective – Stop It!

 2. Get to the point with an explanation